hdengsan/dotfiles-raabe/README.md

 #These are not mine. they belong to Stephan Raabe.
 I like them and I wanted to preserve them the way they are and maybe change them a little to work for my laptop.
 All credit to Stephan Raabe for these awesome files.
+My other repo on hyprland dotfiles is basically these files but with a few changes.
+I plan do a lot of changes on them but it's all thanks to this repo by Stephan.

 # ML4W dotfiles